AbhiAroop/MMO/EQUIPMENT_TYPE_VALIDATION.md

 # Equipment Type Validation System

 ## Overview
-The equipment type validation system ensures that enchantments can only be applied to appropriate equipment types based on custom model data patterns.
-This prevents issues like sword enchantments being added to armor pieces.
+The equipment type validation system ensures that enchantments can only be applied to appropriate equipment types based **exclusively on custom model data patterns**.
+This system ONLY works with custom items that have custom model data and will reject vanilla items without it.

+**Important**: This validation system requires items to have custom model data in the correct ranges.
+Vanilla items (without custom model data) will be rejected by the enchant commands.

 ## Custom Model Data Ranges